Psychedelic journeys are not to be taken lightly, especially at home.

-Hit the reset button in your space; clean up the kitchen, do the dishes in the sink, do your laundry and clean up and organize your desk or work space.
+Hit the reset button in your space; clean up the kitchen, do the dishes in the sink, do your laundry and clean up and organize your desk or workspace.
 Creating a space with clean, clear surfaces can definitely lend itself to a positive experience.

 Here’s a List of Some Suggested Essentials You May Want to Consider for Your Psychedelic Journey

-- Prioritize Your Comfort: Sometimes psychedelic trips can be internally uncomfortable, so it’s nice to journey in a really comfortable space to support you physically, mentally and emotionally.
+- Prioritize Your Comfort: Sometimes, psychedelic trips can be internally uncomfortable, so it’s nice to journey in a really comfortable space to support you physically, mentally, and emotionally.
 Take the time to create a cozy nest so you can feel safe and held.
 I like to have extra pillows and fuzzy blankets readily available while I trip.

-- Comfortable clothing: Consider wearing soft, stretchy and comfortable clothing.
+- Comfortable clothing: Consider wearing soft, stretchy, and comfortable clothing.

 - Eye mask: I never journey without one.
 Eye masks are great for encouraging you to tune out of your external reality and tune into your inner reality.

-- Materials for creativity: Journal, notebook and coloring pencils, instruments, etc. Be mindful to not use any of these as distractions that prevent you from going deeper into your experience.
+- Materials for creativity: Journal, notebook and coloring pencils, instruments, etc. Be mindful not to use any of these as distractions that prevent you from going deeper into your experience.

-Sentimental objects and photos of spiritual teachers can also provide a source of wisdom, courage, strength and reflection throughout your journey and add to a positive experience.
+- Sentimental objects and photos of spiritual teachers can also provide a source of wisdom, courage, strength, and reflection throughout your journey and add to a positive experience.

 - Natural Visual Beauty: If you have access to cut flowers, set up a vase with flowers near your altar space.
 Succulents, potted plants, or anything from the natural world can help connect you with nature and Mother Earth.

-- Scents: Consider palo santo, sage smudge, agua de florida, or rose spray to help shift stagnant energy energy in the space.
+- Scents: Consider palo santo, sage smudge, agua de florida, or rose spray to help shift stagnant energy in the space.

 There’s a huge network of underground practitioners who do an amazing job holding space, as well as many people who claim to have experience but actually don’t.

-May your journey be safe, blessed and exactly the medicine you need.
+May your journey be safe, blessed, and exactly the medicine you need.